EmiliaHauskaviita/plantproject/README.md

        - Nginx acts as a reverse proxy, securely routing traffic to the Grafana instance running in Docker and ensuring encrypted access via HTTPS at https://jeid.live.

 - **Services Running in Docker (MTIG Stack):**

+  The setup is based on the [docker-compose-mosquitto-influxdb-telegraf-grafana](https://github.com/Miceuz/docker-compose-mosquitto-influxdb-telegraf-grafana) by [Miceuz](https://github.com/Miceuz) and [AkaJuliaan](https://github.com/akaJuliaan).

   - **Mosquitto** (MQTT Broker)
      - Mosquitto acts as the MQTT broker, enabling communication from the Arduino Uno R4 WiFi (with ESP32) to the VM and other services.
      - The following MQTT topics handle the sensor data: